Ezekiel Chapter Four

 Ezekiel 4:7 & 8

-'Turn your face toward the siege of Jerusalem and with bared arm prophesy against her.
-I will tie you up with ropes so that you cannot turn from one side to the other until you have finished the days of your siege.'
+You are to fix your gaze on the siege of Yerushalayim, and, with your arm bared, prophesy against it.
+I am tying you down with ropes, and you are not to turn from one side to the other until you have completed the days of your siege.

 God bound Ezekiel with ropes to demonstrate the fact that He would not change His mind about the coming destruction of Jerusalem.
 We have all heard about God's love and are grateful for it but we also must remember that God is just and will deliver judgment at the appointed time.
 This is like what Peter was talking about in his second letter to believers. (see 2 Peter 3)